truongpl/hometest/README.md

 With these adjustments, the finetuning cost is 3.20$ and the model performed as intended.
 However, it's worth noting that this model has a drawback: the accuracy of the binary classification affects the multi-class classification.
 In other words, if the binary classification result is incorrect, the multi-class classification is also fail too.

-# Wrap up the project:
+# Wrap up the project
 ## Source code structure

-.
-├── dataset
-├── deployment
-├── docker
+- dataset: we should symlink that dataset to this folder
+- deployment: has subfolders that contain ingress,platform, website and secret deployment.
+- docker: has Dockerfile of platform and website
-├── experiment -> I create the training data for ChatGPT └── src
+- experiment: I create the training data for ChatGPT
-    ├── common_utils
-    └── platform
-        ├── api
-        │   └── pdm
-        ├── common_utils -> ./../common_utils/
-        └── services
-            └── pdm
+- src: I separate to api and service: api is Restful implementation, service is use to call LLM endpoint.
+- main.py: use to test local before Docker's building
+- wsgi.py: use for gunicorn

 ## Backend development:
-- Flask and flask-restx were utilized to develop the RESTful API, which serves at `/pdm`.
+- Flask and flask-restx were utilized to develop the Restful API, which serves at `/pdm`.

 ## Web application:
 - I explored creating a web application but faced limitations due to my familiarity with HTML.
 Instead, I attempted to generate an `index.html` file using the Large Language Model (LLM) and adapted it to suit the problem.
 The resulting page features 24 rows for user input for sensor data.
 Users are not required to fill in all 24 rows, but the system considers it sufficient if more than 5 rows are provided.

-## Hosting preparation:
+## Hosting preparation
 -  Two Virtual Private Clouds (VPCs) were created on DigitalOcean to take advantage of their free credits: one for the backend and one for the website.
 -   Two subdomains were created: `website.ai4s.vn` for the website and `hometest.ai4s.vn` for the backend.
 -   SSL certificates were generated for both the website and backend in https://zerossl.com/.

-## Deployment:
+## Deployment
 The deployment steps by steps as below:
 -   I create the cluster by Microk8s
 -   Docker images were created for both the backend and frontend, with details specified in `docker/Dockerfile.platform` and `docker/Dockerfile.website`.